- Who We Are

 “Forest Hills educators are fighting for what’s best for their students and school community,” said UFT President Michael Mulgrew.
 “They are not going to stand by and let a successful school be ruined.
 By coming together, they are making sure that their voices are heard.”

 How did Forest Hills get to this point?
-Bergstein recalls a school leadership team meeting in the 2017–18 school year at which he challenged the principal’s decision to eliminate one-on-one tutors as a Circular 6 assignment for teachers.
-When two or three parents agreed with Bergstein, Sherman announced, “I’m the principal, and I can do what I want.”
+Bergstein recalls a school leadership team meeting in the 2017–18 school year at which he challenged the principal’s decision to eliminate one-on-one tutoring as a Circular 6 assignment for teachers.
+When several parents agreed with Bergstein, Sherman announced, “I’m the principal, and I can do what I want.”

 The school community wanted better answers.
-The way Sherman rebuffed Bergstein at that meeting spoke to a pattern of Sherman’s ignoring the voices of teachers at the school.
-Sherman’s disrespect for teachers has led to an erosion of the overall school culture.
+The way Sherman rebuffed Bergstein spoke to a pattern of ignoring the voices of teachers at the school.
+Sherman’s disrespect for teachers has led to an erosion of the overall school culture, UFT members say.

 The final straw was Sherman’s ongoing permissiveness of student marijuana use, which “promoted a Wild West environment,” said Bergstein.
 Staff noticed a rise in pot smoking around the building.
 When multiple UFT members reported the pot smoking, Sherman shrugged it off, telling them that pot was legal in a lot of states and would soon be legal here.